RT-LOC/docs/docs/api/api_cloud.md

 * Username: *client slug**: *user e-mail*
 * Password: user password, or valid JWT

-*You can find the *client slug* in the license description, in the Hub app or the Portal at [https://app.rtloc.com/settings/info](https://app.rtloc.com/settings/info).
+*You can find the *client slug* in the license description, in the Desktop app or the Portal at [https://app.rtloc.com/settings/info](https://app.rtloc.com/settings/info).

 The MQTT topic and data format per type of message is outlined in the [format description](/api/api_web.html).